20 Areas of improvement examples and how to identify yours

 4. Time management

-Time management involves organizational skills to make the most of your time at work.
-This can be achieved by planning tasks, setting priorities, and setting goals.
-Effective time management requires applying certain principles and tactics.
+Effective time management involves planning tasks, setting priorities, and achieving goals.
+It requires applying certain principles and tactics.
 Something as simple as scheduling software for time tracking can ensure achievable goals are met.
-These concepts and approaches can assist individuals in developing time management skills.

 • Do you set realistic deadlines?